LibraryCarpentry/lc-python-intro/episodes/data-visualisation.md

 4   Austin-Irving  6100 W. Irving Park Rd.  ...
 12593  2011-01-01
 ```

+## Convert a column to datetime

 In order to plot this data over time we need to do two things to prepare it first.
-First, we need to tell Python that the data column is a datetime object using the Pandas `to_dateime` function.
+First, we need to tell Python that the data column is a [datetime object](https://docs.python.org/3/library/datetime.html) using the Pandas `to_dateime` function.
 Second, we assign the date column as our index for the data.
 These two steps will set up our data for plotting.

 ``` python
 df_long['date']= pd.to_datetime(df_long['date'])
 ```

-The above converts our date column to a data time object.
+The above converts our date column to a datetime object.
 Let’s confirm it worked.

 ``` python
 df_long.info()
 ```

 ``` output
 <class 'pandas.core.frame.DataFrame'>